MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 ### Quad

 Quads were designed to facilitate 2D placement scenarios and should be thought of as extensions to 2D canvas UX elements.
-Except for 3D transforms from their SpatialComponent base class, the Quad APIs are all in the 2D domain of the quad itself.
+While Quads are components of SceneObjects and can be rendered in 3D, the Quad APIs themselves assume Quads are 2D structures.
 They offer information such as extent, shape, and provide APIs for placement.

 Quads have rectangular extents, but they represent arbitrarily shaped 2d surfaces.
 To enable placement on these 2D surfaces that interact with the 3D environment quads offer utilities to make this interaction possible.
 Currently Scene Understanding provides two such functions, **FindCentermostPlacement** and **GetOcclusionMask**.
 FindCentermostPlacement is a high level API that locates a position on the quad where an object can be placed and will try to find the best location for your object guaranteeing that the bounding box you provide will reside on the underlying surface.